Monles/UWE-CyberWest-Microbits-Extended/README.md

 ### 🛹 Method 1
 1. Download the hex file in this repository
-2. Drage the hex file to the folder micro-bits
+2. Drage the hex file to the folder of micro-bits

 ### 🛴Method 2
 1. Go to [https://microbit.org/code/](https://microbit.org/code/)